Home | Biography | Written Works | Links

 Prior to her political career, Jewel worked as a certified public accountant and, earlier, taught school for four years.
 She received a bachelor’s degree in journalism from the University of Montana in 1952 and a master’s degree in education from Stanford University in 1954.
 In 1952-53, she worked for the Central Intelligence Agency (CIA) in Washington, D. C. She met her future husband, Ron Lansing, while working as a civilian service club director for Army Special Services in Europe.
 They wed in Neu-Ulm, West Germany, not far from the Danube River, on June 16, 1956.

-Jewel, Ron and their three children: Annette, Mark & Alyse, ca 1990 Jewel and Ron (a law professor at Lewis and Clark College), celebrated their 50th wedding anniversary in 2006.
+Jewel, Ron and their three children: Annette, Mark & Alyse, ca 1990 Jewel and Ron (an emeritus law professor at Lewis and Clark College), celebrated their 50th wedding anniversary in 2006.
 The couple lived in Salem for four years when they first came to Oregon in 1957.
 Jewel taught autistic children at the Hope School in Colorado Springs prior to coming to Oregon, and at the Chemawa Indian School and Keizer Grade School in Salem while Ron attended Willamette University Law School and clerked for the Chief Justice of the Oregon Supreme Court.
 They have lived in Portland since 1961.
 Their three children and five grandchildren all continue to live in Oregon - in Beaverton, Scappoose, and Grants Pass.

 Jewel ca 1976 Jewel enjoys hiking, canoeing, reading, aerobics, and playing cards - especially live poker tournaments and friendly home games.
 She survived a climb to the top of Mt.
 Hood in 1974 and two eight-day canoe trips around a 72-mile circuit of rivers and lakes in the Bowron Lakes Wilderness Park of British Columbia in 1986 and 1987.
-(See Home page image.)

 Jewel’s other organizational associations include the Oregon Writers’ Colony, Oregon Environmental Council, Portland City Club, and First Unitarian Church of Portland.
 She served as the first woman president of the West Hills Unitarian Fellowship in 1971-72.